Reserve Your Seat

 - Community Case Studies– Featured Guests who have grown – even saved! – their businesses with vegan options.

-- Certification and Support- Information to help you gain access to this market.
+- Certification, support– Information that will help you begin to access this market.

 The Hudson Valley has always been famous for being a haven for artisans of all kinds, and the landscape has literally been bursting at the seams in recent years with small scale producers creating goods of the highest quality for adventurous and discerning palates.
 During this panel discussion learn about the adventures, challenges and rewards of bringing visions to market from some of the area’s most successful producers.